-Networking, everyone knows it, but how well you do it; is the point.
-Networking plays a special role when its job-hunting time.
+For a professional, networking is probably one of the most important factors.
+"Networking", everyone knows it, but how well you do it; is the point.
+Networking plays a special role when it's job-hunting time.
 Bad networking is a situation when you associate networking with being all pushy and bearing.
-And, some people tend to hide away from networking because they don’t want to be labeled, as some sociopath.
+And, some people tend to hide away from networking because they don’t want to be labelled, as some sociopath.
 What we are going to learn is how to be good at networking, and connect to more and more good people.

 The best way to explain this: Networking is a two-way street, where getting to connect to people by knowing them better, can be a great opportunity where they might be able to help you and how you can help them in return.
 A professional networking event is a great opportunity to present yourself, make new connections, and even find yourself a new job of your interest.

 This point is the most favourite because being a good listener is such a turn on to every person saying his/her point.
 Good networking results when you know how well you can listen and learn, and faster you’ll establish a valuable relationship.
 A good networker has two ears and one mouth and should use them proportionately.
 Listen to people's needs and concerns and find opportunities to help them.

 When you offer opportunities, whether it's a piece of information, a special contact, or a qualified business referral, to someone who consistently fails to follow up, then you have to realize that you have to stop wasting your time with the person.
 One respondent said that when it comes to networking, "The fortune lies in the follow-up" and that many people just "Don't follow up anymore."

 Before diving into any tactical strategies, you have to learn that there is a pandemic hustling around the globe, which is clearly seen in behaviours.
 When everyone is trying to become someone who they think everyone will like, be yourself.
 Because, people enjoy talking to others, not spam advertisements or built-up personas.